cdxcore.util#

 sepstr, optional

-Seperator for hours, minutes, seconds.
-The default ':' is most appropriate for viusalization but is not suitable for filenames.
+Separator for hours, minutes, seconds.
+The default ':' is most appropriate for visualization but is not suitable for filenames.

 ignore_msbool